tj/serve/Readme.md

 # serve

-  Simple 5 minute command-line file / directory server built with connect, inspired by nodejitsu's [http-server](https://github.com/nodejitsu/http-server).
+  Simple 5 minute command-line file / directory server built with connect, inspired by nodejitsu's [http-server](https://github.com/nodejitsu/http-server) to show off the simplicity and flexibility of connect as a modular server.

 ## Installation